 Recipes from Pam the Jam: The Book of Preserves by Pam Corbin (Bloomsbury, £22)

-- A little olive or sunflower oil (optional)
+- olive oil a little, or sunflower oil (optional)

 - Cooking apples 1kg